 What Is a Pocket Listing and Why Would a Seller Use One?

-Imagine you have news to share, but instead of a tweet or other post on social media that anyone can see, you send a direct message to a few select people.
+Imagine you have news to share, but instead of a post on social media that anyone can see, you send a direct message to a few select people.
 A pocket listing in real estate is similar in concept.

-Simply put, with a pocket listing, a home for sale isn’t marketed through the usual public channels.
-Instead, the agent finds a buyer through word of mouth and their own private network — keeping the listing in their proverbial “pocket.”
+Simply put, a pocket listing is a home for sale that isn’t marketed through the MLS and other public channels, but rather through word of mouth and the agent’s own private network.

 Pocket listings occasionally have value for sellers who want privacy, but the National Association of Realtors (NAR) and individual agents say they can limit transparency in transactions and, for sellers, restrict the potential buyer pool.

-Let’s look closer at pocket listings and how they differ from a traditional sale.
+Let’s look closer at pocket listings, how they differ from a traditional sale, and how real estate platforms view them.

 How pocket listings work